aravindtp12/muse/README.md

 # AI Reading assistant

-A simple Python application that provides an interactive chat interface with local LLM models using Ollama and LangChain.
+A simple Flask application that provides an interactive chat interface with local LLM models using Ollama and LangChain.

 ## Prerequisites